The British Beat Explosion: Rock n’ Roll Island

 About the authors

 Michele Whitby has spent most of her life in the Twickenham area.
 She discovered Eel Pie Island whilst looking for somewhere to set up a photographic studio after leaving college in 1988 and has never really left the place since.
 A jack-of-all-trades (hopefully master of some!) she has been amongst other things, a photographer, leather-worker, puzzle writer, comic-book colourist and shopkeeper.
 She became good friends with Arthur Chisnall around 1996 while beginning to research Eel Pie’s musical past.
 She coauthored the book Eel Pie Island with Dan van der Vat, published in 2009.
-Michele has two children, Louie and Leila, and lives very happily aboard a boat on the Island, venturing off here and there to catch some live music.
+She lives aboard a boat on the Island, venturing off here and there to catch some live music.

 John Platt became an active librarian in 1970.
 Between 1977-1982 he published the San Francisco psychedelic scene magazine Comstock Lode.
 He also wrote and published Yardbirds (1983), London’s Rock Routes (1985), Disraeli Gears (1998), and co-wrote Jimi Hendrix: Inside the Experience (1993) with Mitch Mitchell.
 John married in 1992 and moved to NYC in 1993, where he curated the Lincoln Center Cinerock Festival.